1989 University of the Philippines–Department of National Defense accord: Reactions and responses

 President Rodrigo Duterte supported the DND's decision to abrogate the agreement according to a statement by Presidential Spokesperson Harry Roque.
 In an interview with CNN Philippines, Roque, a former UP law professor and human rights lawyer, replied to a tweet from UP professor Danilo Arao that questions his honor and excellence, by saying that he already asked the defense secretary and the UP president to settle down.
 When asked about his personal opinion about the decision, he said, "there's really no such thing when you are a presidential spokesperson."

 Vice President Leni Robredo, on the other hand, denounced the decision and said that the decision was meant to silence the critics of the administration.
 On January 20, Senators Joel Villanueva, Sonny Angara, Nancy Binay, and Grace Poe filed a bill in the Senate to institutionalize the accord into Republic Act No. 9005, or the University of the Philippines Charter of 2008.
 Several lawmakers from both branches of Congress have also expressed their concerns and disagreements with the DND's decision.

 UP President Danilo Concepcion said that the termination of the agreement was "totally unnecessary and unwarranted" and was made without consulting the UP administration.
 UP Student Regent Renee Co, meanwhile, called the decision "one of the [government's] worst attempts at destroying the institutional safeguards that UP students have fought to put in their struggle for their democratic rights."

 On January 19, the UP held a rally to condemn the termination of the agreement.
-The hashtag #DefendUP was trended on Twitter with some discussion pointed to the Duterte administration, stating that "this is another way of the administration to threaten and silence activists who have opposed President Duterte's several policies, especially on supposed red-tagging activities and on the COVID-19 pandemic response."
+The hashtag #DefendUP trended on Twitter with some discussion focusing on the Duterte administration, stating that "this is another way of the administration to threaten and silence activists who have opposed President Duterte's several policies, especially on supposed red-tagging activities and on the COVID-19 pandemic response."